index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 The Calculator

-Build engines that navigate this space intelligently, finding optimal designs tailored to specific workloads, hardware, and constraints.
+Build math- and ML-driven algorithms that navigate this design space, finding optimal designs for specific workloads, hardware, and constraints.

 Alphabets, Grammars, Calculators, and the End of Hand-Crafted Systems